wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 The pianist knows
 how to play the piano, but she does not have the ability to play the piano anymore.
-Then, knowledge of how to $F$
+Thus, knowledge of how to $F$
 is not the ability to $F$.

 ### Stanley & Williamson's account
 <label for="mn-demo" class="margin-toggle">&#8853;</label>
 <input type="checkbox" class="margin-toggle"/>
 <span class="marginnote">
-  I'm not a linguist by training so please forgive me if I butcher anything.
+  I'm not a linguist by training so forgive me if I butcher anything.
 </span>
 S&W's account gets rather technical (linguistically) so I will limit myself to the key points.